NACHOS: Neural Architecture Search for Hardware Constrained Early Exit Neural Networks: Experimental results

 The output set of optimal architectures $X^{\circ}$ of each search contains one EENN.
 This architecture is Pareto Optimal using the best trade-off between $F_A(\widetilde{x})$ and $F_M(\widetilde{x})$ as the selection criterion.
 We refer to these networks as NACHOS.

-As a comparison, we considered the following state-of-the-art EENNs. \begin{enumerate} \item the EENN found by NACHOS without imposing any constraint by selecting the best trade-off.
+As a comparison, we considered the following state-of-the-art EENNs. \begin{enumerate} \item the EENN found by NACHOS without using the $L_{cost}$ regularization by selecting the best trade-off.
 We refer to this network as NACHOS\_NC (NACHOS No Constraints). \item the EENN found by NACHOS without using the $L_{peak}$ regularization by selecting the best trade-off.
 We refer to this network as NACHOS\_NP (NACHOS No Peak). \item the EENN found by EDANAS by selecting the best trade-off.
 We refer to these networks as $EDANAS$. \item an EENN~\cite{disabato_roveri_2018} with an auxiliary classifier consisting of two fully connected layers with 1024 and 10 neurons placed after the first max-pooling.
 We refer to this network as EECNN; \item AlexNet, and ResNet-20~\cite{resnet} modified to handle $32 \times 32$ images with multiple EECs~\cite{pomponieenn}.
 An EEC is placed after each layer for AlexNet, resulting in 5 EECs (including the last one), while the branches in ResNet20 are placed after each block, resulting in a total of 10 branches.
 Each branch is composed of a convolutional layer of 128 filters, followed by a max pooling operation, if the dimensions of the image are big enough.
 This block is followed by a ReLU activation function and a classification linear layer.
-We refer to these networks as EEAlexNet and EEResnet20, respectively.
+We refer to these networks as EEAlexNet and EEResnet20, respectively. \item EfficientNet-B0~\cite{efficientnet} with 3 EECs placed by the computational-aware procedure explained in Algorithm~\ref{alg:ofaadapter}.
+We refer to this network as EEEfficientNet-B0.

 \end{enumerate}